pdarragh/pwz-examples/README.md

 # PwZ Examples

-A straightforward implementation of Parsing with Zippers.
+A straightforward implementation of Parsing with Zippers (PwZ).

 This library was built using OCaml version 4.05.0.
 It has no other external dependencies.

+To get started, we recommend running an interactive OCaml session using the file `repl.ml` as an initialization file.
+You can do this by doing `ocaml -init repl.ml`.
+(Or, if you have `utop` installed, `utop -init repl.ml`.
+We recommend using UTop if you have it, as it provides a significantly improved interactive OCaml interpreter.)

+If you'd like to read the PwZ algorithm directly, please look in the `pwz.ml` file.
+The types used there are defined in `types.ml`.

+## Lazy Implementation

+We have provided an additional implementation of the code which makes use of the `lazy` type in OCaml.
+This allows for the use of "smart constructors", which greatly ease the construction of new grammars.
+This code can be found in the `lazy/` subdirectory.

 ## Code Organization

-The code is organized into a few key files.
+The code is organized into a few key files, which we explain in more detail here.

 `types.ml` defines the types used by various files.
 Specifically, this is where the type aliases for labels, tags, positions, and tokens are defined, as well as